 Coronavirus : Absa staff go into self-quarantine after possible exposure

-Durban - A group of Absa staff based at the Absa Towers in Johannesburg have been asked to self-quarantine after coming into contact with a contractor who exhibited flu-like symptoms at their branch.
+Durban - A group of Absa staff based at the Absa Towers in Johannesburg have been asked to self-quarantine after coming into contact with a contractor who exhibited flu-like symptoms.

 In a statement on Thursday, Absa said the contractor who is from Spain, was at their premises and reported to the company's health clinic after experiencing symptoms.

-Absa said they have been in contact with the individual’s employer and they have put in place measures to assists him.
+Absa said they have been in contact with the individual’s employer and they have put in place measures to assist him.

 "All Absa colleagues who have been in contact with the individual have been identified, and following consultation with our medical team, will also go into self-quarantine as a precautionary measure.
 The suspected case was immediately reported to the National Institute for Communicable Diseases (NICD).
 The steps taken above are also in line with the guidelines of the NICD," the bank said.